Skip navigation

 We also subscribe to the Alternative Guide to Postgraduate Funding.
 This guide can help you identify and apply for various funding resources.

-The Conference Bursary and Events Bursary Schemes are currently open for 2023-24.
+The Conference Bursary and Events Bursary Schemes is currently closed.

 Northumbria University are committed to supporting postgraduate research students on their journey into academia.